6 Bad Money Mindsets You Need to Break

 It's tempting to overlook taxes.
 They seem boring and complicated.
 But these make a big difference in the amount of money that stays in your pocket.
 Tax planning is as crucial as budgeting, investing and all other forms of financial management.

-Talk to a CPA about how to lower your tax bill, and think about the tax implications of the decisions that you make.
+Talk to a CPA about how to lower your tax bill, and think about the tax implications of the decisions you make.
 If you decide to move to another neighborhood or state, for example, think about how this move will impact your tax bill — and consequently, how it will affect your overall budget.